Last updated on February 13, 2023

 ~ Québec is the only officially French-speaking province.

-~ New Brunswick is the only province that is officially bilingual – English and French.
+~ New Brunswick is the only officially bilingual province – English and French.

 ~ As of 2022, the average life expectancy of Canadians is 82.